 - Feel irritable

-There are a number of steps you can take to avoid, alleviate or lessen the effects of seasonal depression.
+There are a number of steps you can take to avoid, alleviate or lessen the effects of seasonal depression and beat the winter blues.

 1. Stay active.